ExaScience/elprep/README.md

 ### --gc-on [0 | 1 | 2 ]

 This option configures garbage collection during the elPrep execution.
 By default, elPrep is optimised for performance, but not for memory use.
 Therefore, elPrep may use a large amount of RAM and/or virtual memory / swap space during its execution (see Memory Requirements).
-If you want to use elPrep in memory-constrained environments this option may be helpful.
+If you want to use elPrep in memory-constrained environments, this option may be helpful.

 Specifically, if you use the mark-duplicates and/or the sorting option in elPrep, memory use will be high even with a high gc-on setting, at the expense of a significantly slower execution time.
 However, if you do not use the mark-duplicates option, and/or use the sorting-order unsorted option, setting gc-on high can significantly decrease memory use, possibly at the expense of a slower runtime.

 There are three options:

 * 0: elPrep avoids garbage collection.
 This is the default setting.
 Use this option when enough RAM and virtual memory / swap space is available.
 * 1: elPrep performs a garbage collect after the filtering and sorting phases.
-This can reduce peek memory use, but slows down execution somewhat.
+This can reduce peak memory use, but slows down execution somewhat.
 * 2: elPrep performs garbage collection interleaved with the execution at regular intervals.
-This may reduce peek memory significantly, but may slow down execution considerably.
+This may reduce peak memory significantly, but may slow down execution considerably.

 If the option is not passed explicitly, elPrep assumes —gc-on 0 is intended.